CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/DamageTypes.md

 ### Silver

 Damage caused by a Silvered weapon.
-Cause Silverburn to monsters and Fellkin.
-Silver wounds can't be healed via Hemacraft or Polycraft.

 ### Poison